 By Rob Renfroe and Thomas Lambrecht

-In a recent column in The Washington Post, the Rev. Adam Hamilton, pastor of Church of the Resurrection in Leawood, Kansas (the largest United Methodist congregation in the U.S.), stated that Bible verses that prohibit same-sex intimacy “capture the cultural understandings and practices of sexuality in biblical times, but do not reflect God’s will for gay and lesbian people.”
-This is not a new position for Rev. Hamilton to take.
-He came to the same conclusion in his 2010 book, When Christians Get It Wrong.
-(Links are provided at the conclusion of this article.)
+In his recent Washington Post column, the Rev. Adam Hamilton stated that Bible verses that prohibit same-sex intimacy “capture the cultural understandings and practices of sexuality in biblical times, but do not reflect God’s will for gay and lesbian people.”
+This is not a new position for him to take.
+He came to the same conclusion in his 2010 book, When Christians Get It Wrong (his chapter on homosexuality is available at www.AdamHamilton.org).

 Good News has great respect for the ministry and leadership of Adam Hamilton.
 His ministry is biblically based and effective.
 His written resources for congregational study have helped hundreds of churches engage Scripture and grow spiritually.
-We consider Hamilton to be an orthodox believer who affirms United Methodist doctrine—a brother in Christ.
-On this issue, however, we believe that it is the Rev. Hamilton who gets it wrong.
+We consider Adam to be an orthodox believer who affirms United Methodist doctrine—a brother in Christ.
+On this issue, however, we believe that Adam gets it wrong.

 However, the comparison between the Bible’s teaching on slavery and on same-sex intimacy breaks down.
 The Bible never commands the practice of slavery, but regulates (in the Old Testament) a practice that was already embedded in the culture.
 As a matter of fact, the most memorable image in the Old Testament is Moses standing before Pharaoh on behalf of the enslaved Israelite nation, announcing God’s demand, “Let my people go!”